 Third time’s the charm?
-Yes, we have one more Bialetti moka pot coffee maker to introduce you to, another sleek stainless steel model.
+Yes, we have one more Bialetti model to introduce you to, another sleek stainless steel model.
 At 1.5 pounds the Bialetti Kitty is quite light, making it a good portable option—lightweight yet sturdy.

 If you’re looking for a travel espresso maker but don’t like aluminum, this may well be the perfect option for you.
 Sure, you have to pay a bit more, but this unit is still well under $100 so it isn’t that expensive.
 That stainless steel also makes it dishwasher-safe, meaning you can clean this model a lot easier than most aluminum options.

 In contrast to the retro chic of the Bialetti Moka Express and the sleek, curved elegance of the Venus, this model is more workmanlike.
 It emphasizes function over form.
 While it isn’t as much of a “looker,” it’s a good “cooker” for brewing coffee.
 The handle juts out further away from the pot than the handle on the Venus, so you won’t ever have to move your hand into uncomfortably hot territory above the burner when you’re grabbing it.

 Its lid hinges quite freely, so it may not always stay shut as you’re pouring.
 You also have to open it with your thumb while holding the handle, which takes some dexterity and a little practice.

 The Kitty is compatible with gas, electric, and ceramic stoves, and you’d be hard-pressed to find a moka pot that combines portability and durability as well as this one.